asamuzaK/withExEditorHost/README.md

 }

 # Extracts the files of a tar.gz archive (first parameter) to a destination directory (second parameter).
-# Uses either bsdtar (from libarchive) or 7z.
+# Uses either bsdtar (from libarchive), tar, or 7z.
 function extractTarGz {

   if hash bsdtar 2>/dev/null; then
     echo "Extracting with bsdtar to $2"
     bsdtar -xf "$1" --directory "$2"

+  elif hash tar 2>/dev/null; then
+    echo "Extracting with tar to $2"
+    tar -zxf "$1" --directory "$2"

   elif hash 7z 2>/dev/null; then
     echo "Extracting with 7z to $2"
     7z x "$1" -o"$2"

   else
     echo "No program found to extract a tar.gz archive.
-Please install bsdtar or 7z." fi
+Please install bsdtar, tar, or 7z." fi
 }
 main
 ```

 ***